sgoffe/garbage-sort/README.md

 **Issues We Ran Into**
 - We only had 137 photos of trash, while other categories of recyclables are around 500 photos.
 To fix this discrepancy, we used data augmentation.
-- Some diversity in the background of the images and more data in general would be the first step moving forward
+- No diversity in the background of the images and minimal data in general **Moving forward**
+- More data would be our first step
+- Implementing other overfitting prevention tactics - early stopping
+- Unfreeing more layers in transfer learning
+- More specific categories